Happiness Schmappiness

 So what’s the solution?

 And just sit still.
-Let whatever is arising wash over you and fall away as you ride the eternal rhythm of the breath.
+Let whatever is arising inside you, whether pleasant or unpleasant, wash over you and fall away as you ride the rhythm of the breath.

 Because the breath is your home, your refuge, your safe place.
 And each time your attention is distracted from it, and you consciously let it go and return to the breath, you are strengthening your capacity to be able to let go.
 Which means when sad or angry or depressed thoughts and feelings arise, with your capacity to let go strengthened by meditation, you are able to let them go more easily – which makes whatever suffering you’re experiencing less intense.